Skip to content

 A screenshot of PDF Metadata Editor main window.

-4. Edit the metadata fields and click the Save button when done.
-That’s it.
+4. Edit or remove the existing metadata fields, then click the Save button when done.

 The free version of the application supports editing metadata one file at a time.
 Batch operation are also supported, but require purchasing a one-time licence that includes other features such as editing over command line and exporting metadata to JSON or YAML.